utilitywarehouse/system-alerts/common/stock/README.md

 to consume.

 ## Usage
-To consume the stock alerts, add new routes on alertmanager filtering your namespaces and pointing to your receiver.
+To consume the stock alerts, add a new route on alertmanager filtering your namespaces and pointing to your receiver.
 The `matchers` clause follows the usual prometheus syntax.